2022 Nobel Prize in Physics and the End of Mechanistic Materialism: John F. Clauser, Alain Aspect, and Anton Zeilinger

 The history of physics had to wait almost another decade for the final act of this philosophical drama.
 Years were passing by after Bell's groundbreaking proof, yet hardly anyone was noticing Bell's discovery.
 Bell had to wait a couple of years even for the first citation of his work, collecting only a handful of citations in the first decade or more.
 It was not only that his paper was published in a less-known journal ``Physics, Physique, Fizika'' \cite{Bell64} but, as the young physicist John F. Clauser working as a postdoctoral researcher at UC Berkeley at the time would later recall, this was an unpopular topic at all.
 Young Clauser, together with his colleague, graduate student Stuart Freedman, will be the first ever to perform the experimental test of Bell's inequality.
 Even after being warned that this research might ruin their careers \cite{ClauserInterview, ClauserReview}, the two young scientists pursued further their idea to finally obtain a definite experimental answer about who was right in the great Einstein-Bohr debate.

 From 1964 to 1972 our understanding of physics stayed in an unusual limbo state: we knew it was possible to, once and for all, find out whether our universe is ``normal'' in the sense of Einstein (local and real), or truly as ``weird'' as Bohr suggested -- but still nobody knew the answer.
-And finally, in 1972, Clauser and Freedman managed to perform the first ever ``Bell's test'', in experiments with photon pairs emitted in an atomic cascade.
+And finally, in 1972, Clauser and Freedman managed to perform the first ever ``Bell's test''. \cor{Unlike the original Bell's paper \cite{Bell64}, which discussed matter particles of spin equal to $\frac 12$ (such as electrons or protons), for practical reasons this experiment dealt with photons, measuring polarizations of photon pairs emitted in an atomic cascade \cite{ClauserExperiment}.
+While the spins in Bell's analysis were opposite, here the polarizations of the two photons in each pair were the same: every time we would let the two photons arrive at polarizing filters aligned in the same direction, either both photons would pass the filters, or neither would.
+The task was to measure so-called coincidences: how often would it happen that both photons managed to pass the corresponding polarizing filter and to investigate this probability as a function of the angle between the polarizers.
+Instead of the probability of the spin measurement outcomes, it was these probabilities of photon coincidences that had to satisfy Bell's inequality.
+However, these were merely technical differences -- the essence remained absolutely the same.

-At last, we heard Nature's ruling -- and, no doubt, it was in favor of Bohr!
+And,} at last, we heard Nature's ruling -- \cor{no} doubt, it was in favor of Bohr!
 The obtained experimental results perfectly followed quantum mechanical predictions, demonstrating Bell's violation at 6.3 sigma (where everything over 5 sigmas is considered in physics as statistically sure proof).
 Clauser, himself sympathetic to Einstein's side in the debate, will later say ``I was very sad to see that my own experiment had proven Einstein wrong'' \cite{SadForEinstein}.
 But so it was.